 A major challenge presented itself during the campaign process.
 Protecting the LGBTQ+ community from online backlash necessitated strategic moderation tactics.
 From closely monitoring and at times blocking video comments to updating red flag words, The Love Connection required enhanced maintenance.
 Ultimately, we made the decision to discontinue the campaign on Twitter as it proved impossible to fortify it from online hate.
 However, we continued the campaign on all other social media platforms and via The Trevor Project.
 The key takeaway was refining how to navigate such a sensitive campaign on public platforms while protecting the community we sought to uphold.
 With The Love Connection, AT&T has proven to be a brand of integrity through endorsing such a controversial topic amidst online hate, meanwhile ensuring the protection of the vulnerable people involved.

 The Love Connection has resulted in a major success.
-The Alok and Peppermint videos overdelivered against 2021 contracted views by a staggering 141K while Facebook engagement rate has exceeded ATTN: benchmarks.
+The Alok and Peppermint videos overdelivered against 2021 contracted views so far by a staggering 141K..
 TikTok also performed exceptionally well with 1.3MM views.
 In total, 244,896 video engagements were received with an extraordinary 10,815,032 impressions.
-It is notable to detail the success of the two major videos, Alok and Peppermint.
-Alok’s video received a 9.5% Facebook engagement rate which was 4.6% above ATTN:’s benchmark.
-Peppermint’s video received a 6.6% Facebook engagement rate which was 1.7% over the benchmark.
-Further, on Instagram the benchmark was set at 1.5% and both videos overperformed by 1.9% and 2% respectively.
+Alok’s video received a 9.5% Facebook engagement rate, almost double the 4.6% ATTN: benchmark.
+Peppermint’s video received a 6.6% Facebook engagement rate which was 1.7 points above benchmark.

 Despite the negative backlash, The Love Connection campaign garnered overwhelmingly positive responses.
 Peppermint’s video took in 92% positive emotional responses with the remaining sitting at 3% neutral and 5% negative.
 Tyshon and Cristian’s video received 77% positive emotional responses with the remaining at 13% neutral and 10% negative.
 Meanwhile, Alok’s video received 51% positive responses with the remaining at 33% neutral and 16% negative.